iotechpis/strapi-plugin-schemas-to-ts/README.md

 Please, review the [changelog](CHANGELOG.md) to know about the differences between published versions of this project.

 ## Acknowledgements
-This project began as a fork of the [Types-4-Strapi](https://github.com/francescolorenzetti/types-4-strapi) created by [Francesco Lorenzetti](https://github.com/francescolorenzetti), but at the end it was so different on it's purpose (being a plugin Vs being executed on demand) and there was so much new code that I turned it into a new whole project.
-However the algorithm to convert the schema into an interface is heavily inspired in Francesco's work.
+This project is a fork of the [strapi-plugin-schemas-to-ts ](https://github.com/mancku/strapi-plugin-schemas-to-ts) created by [Francesco Lorenzetti](https://github.com/mancku), most of the code is based on his work.
+Thanks Francesco!